LucasRibeiro1024b/bootcamp-laravel/README.md

 Be mindful that laravel/breeze manages the front-end, that said recall it everytime you went to modify the fron-end.

-Now run npm Vite module to "hot-module replacement", that means your changes in the code goes direct to the page, it gonna reload as you change.
+Now run npm Vite module to "hot-module replacement", that means your changes in the code goes direct to the page, it gonna reload as you change it.

 ```bash
     npm install